-The NTGIL Board of Directors ('the NTGIL Board') has primary responsibility for the oversight of risk management within the firm.
-The NTGIL Board is responsible for monitoring compliance with the firm's and Northern Trust Group's Risk Management Framework ('RMF') in relation to risks faced by NTGIL, with the assistance of the NTGIL risk and Audit Committee.
-This section presents information about NTGIL's exposure to each of the risks, and its objectives, policies and processes for measuring and managing risk.
+The NTGIL Board of Directors (the NTGIL Board) has primary responsibility for the oversight of risk management within the firm.
+The NTGIL Board is responsible for monitoring compliance with the firm's and Northern Trust Group's Risk Management Framework (RMF) in relation to risks faced by NTGIL, with the assistance of the NTGIL Risk and Audit Committee.
+This section presents information about NTGIL's exposure to risk, the firms objectives and policies and processes for measuring and managing risk.